 The service is available for anyone who needs emotional support or information about what help people struggling with their mental health can access in the local area.

-Trained mental health workers will be on hand to answer calls from 9am - 5pm, Monday to Friday and there are plans to extend the hours to include evenings and weekends following an initial test phase.
+Trained mental health workers will be on hand to answer calls seven days a week 9am - 11pm, Monday to Friday.

 The helpline website also includes useful information about a range of common mental health issues, such as anxiety and low mood, and how to promote feelings of wellbeing.
 It will also provide information and advice on mental health issues to people working in the NHS, local government, schools or the community and voluntary sector.